Cream Legbar Chicken Breed: Eggs, Color, Size, Pictures, Care Guide

 Cream Legbars are small birds, with roosters weighing around 6-7.5 lbs and hens weighing 4.5-6 lbs.

 These breeds have close-fitting feathers, which appear to be very small.
-This bird seems to be small at first glance because these birds have tight and close-fitting feathers.
+This bird seems small at first glance because these birds have tight and close-fitting feathers.

 Characteristics of Cream Legbar Chicken

-Legbars are a very peaceful breed that will get along with other standard-size chickens.
-They will do well in a mixed breed flock.
+Legbars are a peaceful breed that will get along with other standard-size chickens.
+They will do well in a mixed-breed flock.

 These are autosexing breeds, so males and females look different during hatching.
 Hatcheries often use a vent sexing technique that is only 90 percent accurate, so it’s possible you could end up with roosters when you ordered female chicks.

-Cream Legbars are very tough and hardy birds; they can survive most of the climatic changes.
+Cream Legbars are very tough and hardy birds that can survive most climatic changes.
 Combs of Cream Legbars are prone to frostbite, just like other breeds.
 They also have medium to large-size single combs.

 These Cream Legbars are excellent free-range birds and are wary of predators.
 They love to explore and forage.